Jue-lan/metaVerseStudy-front/README.md

 ## Project description

-A study log and information hub for all things related to the meta verse
+A to do list, study log, and information hub for all things related to the meta verse.

 ## User Stories
 - User can add items to their study to do list and check them off as completed.